mythaxis/WorkSpace/content/posts/2008-05-11-this-way-to-the-egress.md

 The response, whilst not instantaneous (machine intelligence has to find time to interface with its tardy human counterparts), is violently swift.
 Power dies in the cubicle, it’s a standard non-fenestrated unit so the only light comes from the OLED glow from Agate’s PetaBook screen; running on filched induction it’s the only item (clothing included) that does not belong ultimately to WorkSpace.

 Bandwidth is next; her ocular overlay HUD dwindles to dormant state, all augment functions offlined in a fifth of a second.
 Even the most basic search tunnels are closed to her, as she discovers as she flails for a valid access greb.
 AIMs: gone.
 Email: gone.
 WorkSpace net access: denied.
-Unbelievably – cubicle aircon: offline.
+Unbelievably—cubicle aircon: offline.

 She thought she had prepared for this.
 The clandestine rehab group Life After WorkSpace (LAW) had been counselling her for the past seven weeks; disparate cells of Work ravaged refugees offering solace to wannabe fence jumpers.
 They met every Tuesday night at a randomly selected Starbucks, never drinking the coffee but always direct tipping.
 There was one primary message: **It’s not illegal, and they can’t hurt you.**